BLUE HORIZON, BOOK 2

 The effect was instantaneous.

-In the Infirmary, Renny’s body wracked with a sudden spasm, ripping off one of the sensors.
+In Sickbay, Renny’s body wracked with a sudden spasm, ripping off one of the sensors.
 Durant and Tanis rushed to his side, the bear pinning him as the fox prepared a solution to steady him.
 Pockets stood to the side, anxiously worrying his hands and unsure what was going on.

 The cheetah’s eyes flew open and he ripped the web of wires from his body, squirming out of the bear’s grasp and bolting upright on the padded table.